 In addition, many businesses import a significant volume of components for their finished products.
 While the UK is part of the EU, they are able to incorporate EU manufactured components without it affecting the nation of origin (as the final product is also an EU product).
 Post-Brexit, it is expected that what was once European value-added will have to be separated into UK and EU value-added.
 That will make it harder to reach the threshold to export to the EU without tariffs.

-A ‘No Deal Brexit’ is a scenario in which the UK fails to reach a formal agreement with the European Union on its terms of exit before the end of the two year Article 50 process on the 29th March 2019.
+A ‘No Deal Brexit’ is a scenario in which the UK fails to reach a formal agreement with the European Union on its terms of exit before the end of the Article 50 process.
 If this were to happen, the UK would immediately find itself a ‘third country’ overnight.
 This would mean that the UK would no longer have a trade agreement in place with the EU and would have to revert to trading on World Trade Organisation Rules.
 Frictionless trade would no longer apply as tariffs would be imposed on goods that the UK sends to the EU and on goods the EU sends to the UK.
 Click here to find out more on the European Union’s Common Customs Tariff.
 In this scenario, businesses are likely to face disruption at ports in the form of congestion due to goods inspections.
 The UK Government will also have to create a number of new regulatory agencies to replace EU bodies.

 To ensure that UK businesses and citizens are prepared for a ‘no deal’ scenario, the Government has published a series of technical notices which you can access here.
 These technical notices cover a range of issues including importing and exporting, tax and EU funded programmes.
 While both sides are working to reach an agreement, it is important to remember that until a deal has been ratified by both the UK Parliament and the European Parliament, a no deal scenario remains a possibility and businesses’ should prepare accordingly.